joemoose/dungeoneers.d20/docs/character.md

 ## Introduction

 You’re a newly minted **dungeoneer**: a tomb-raiding, treasure-seeking, door-kicking adventurer who wields a spellbook just as readily as a blade.
 You’re not like ordinary folk.
-You will live a dangerous life, questing for gold and glory.
-You will delve into dark and forgotten places best left undisturbed.
+You’ll live a dangerous life, questing for gold and glory.
+You’ll delve into dark and forgotten places best left undisturbed.
 With some luck, you might retire before dying.

 ## Step 1: Backstory